 Course Customization Options

-To request a customized version of this course (e.g., using PyTorch instead of TensorFlow) for government-specific requirements, please contact us to arrange.
+To request a customized version of this course, such as using PyTorch instead of TensorFlow, please contact us to arrange.

-In this instructor-led, live training in Virginia, participants will learn how to implement deep learning models for government and telecom using Python as they step through the creation of a deep learning credit risk model.
+In this instructor-led, live training for government participants, attendees will learn how to implement deep learning models for the telecommunications sector using Python.
+The course will guide participants through the creation of a deep learning credit risk model.

 By the end of this training, participants will be able to:

-Learn the applications and uses of deep learning in telecom and public sector workflows.
+- Explore the various applications and uses of deep learning in the telecom industry.

-Use Python, Keras, and TensorFlow to create deep learning models tailored for government and telecom sectors.
+- Utilize Python, Keras, and TensorFlow to develop deep learning models for telecom.

-Build their own deep learning customer churn prediction model using Python, enhancing governance and accountability.
+- Construct their own deep learning customer churn prediction model using Python.

 This course has been designed for government managers, solutions architects, innovation officers, CTOs, software architects, and any other professionals interested in gaining an overview of applied artificial intelligence and the near-term forecast for its development for government.